IN2-Moist/2Take1-Moist-Script/README.md

 Updates will now be Posted on Keks Menu Discord Server Join for updates: https://discord.gg/9QUr3sVDfE

+** Script Changes Additions and Fixes **

+~ Major bug fix with recent players reaching reset value breaking script. limitation has now been removed

+^ Updated Attach Options:
+all but the room attaches are now select-able attach to players ped or Players vehicle (if no attach entity nothing will happen to avoid any breaks when no vehicle exists or detectable)

++ Added Attach Options:

++ Added Attach FIB Building
+(note that this will trigger 2t1's modder detection when attaching to peds!
+False invalid world object and invalid attach attempts or crash attempts on whoever is close when you are near it or spectating)

++ Added Attach Dooms Day Sub
+Similar situation with the FIB Attach and false modder detection's

++ Added 2 New Script Event Crashes to Online Player Features

+- Hidden empty vehicle tools in Online Player Features

+Removed the delays in the Player list loop
+Player bar updates faster now

+Added Save-able option for the Orbital Proximity Blip.

+Updated the Spawn Vehicle Triplets
+Now sorted into Alpha Sub Functions
+Vehicle Hash LUA updated for this will break the script if you dont update this file too.

 Added Back Ceo Money 10k + 20k loop options (timing needs to be worked out still to stop transaction errors 10k alone will be fine)